 - 12-month program of study (year round; four 8 week terms and one 15 week term)

-- Prerequisite courses for admission include: College Level Math (6 credits), which includes upper level (300-400) statistics; Human Anatomy (with lab) or equivalent; Human Physiology (with lab) or equivalent; Microbiology (with lab) or equivalent; English Composition I or equivalent; General Psychology or equivalent; Nutrition or Applied Nutrition
+- Prerequisite courses for admission include: College Level Math (3 credits), upper or lower level statistics (3 credits); Human Anatomy (with lab) or equivalent; Human Physiology (with lab) or equivalent; Microbiology (with lab) or equivalent; English Composition I or equivalent; General Psychology or equivalent; Nutrition or Applied Nutrition

 - Local community-based optional experiences include understanding healthcare in homeless camps and with vulnerable populations